dormant-chicken/sortty/README.md

 [-bs --bar_size] is 1, meaning the program will display the bars with a width of 1 terminal characters

-[-d --delay] is 75, meaning the program wlll wait 75ms before refreshing the screen
+[-d --delay] is 75, meaning the program will wait 75ms before refreshing the screen

+[-ad --animation_delay] if not specified, the program will wait wait a dynamic amount of time based on the size of the array before refreshing animations

-[-a --algorithm] is quick, meaning the program will use the quicksort algorithm to sort the array
+[-a --algorithm] is 'quick', meaning the program will use the quicksort algorithm to sort the array

 [-bc --bar_color] changes color of bars when sorting, does nothing if --text is used